 This past Christmas season brought me to an awakening………the entire shopping experience has been taken over by what I have named the “Stepford Wives Syndrome” (SWS).
 No matter where you go across our fruited plain, you are met with shopping malls selling a prototype of national brands stocked to the gills with the exact same merchandise.
 Talk about a trend that has mutated.

 Sameness has invaded our stores and as a designer, that is the one thing I try to avoid at all cost.
 Why would I want to give someone I treasure a gift that everyone else has?
 That kinda reeks of — I didn’t make much effort, which explains how we got gift cards:) My dilemma is finding those wonderful artists and craftsmen who conjure up beauty in the most unexpected ways.
-I want to support their creativeness and talents, and bring them into the limelight.
+I want to support their creativeness, talents, unique craftsmanship and bring them into the limelight.
 Can I get an amen?

 Unfortunately, I’ve noticed the same trend happening in the interior design industry.
 Trends are a part of our genre for sure, but as designers we inform our clients that investing in what’s saturating the print and TV mediums will be out of style before you know it.
 The media promotes the shiny new object at the moment, instead of what designers know is more important–proportion, scale, and the subtleties & nuance of a spectacular floor plan.